danielmichaels/databank/pfSense-DNS.md

 Hovering over the buttons will detail their usage.

 By default unbound's DNS Cache is set to a 15 minute TTL.

+## DNS LAN Name resolution

+To ensure the LAN DHCP sends out the local domain you must check:

+- [X] Register DHCP leases in the DNS Resolver
+- [X] Register DHCP static mappings in the DNS resolver (optional)
+- [X] Register connected OpenVPN clients in DNS Resolver (optional)